MilanLund/kentico-cloud-delivery-js-sdk/README.md

 -   Deliver complete content for a current view from the Kentico Cloud storage with ease.
 -   Simplify the output in order to make it operable for rendering.
+-	 Cache the output in order to minimize number of API calls.

 All of this happens in a single Promise chain in 3 steps:

 1. Get complete content by calling the `getContent` method that is able to make multiple requests and return a single response.
+On the server side, this method can cache responses from Kentico API endpoints requests.
+That also includes images which the SDK turns into the Base64 format.
 2. Simplify the delivered content by getting only values from the complex response with use of the `getValues` method.
 3. Process selected raw values to get them ready to be rendered in a view:
     -   `resolveModularContentInRichText` Rich text elements might contain modular content.
 This method resolves specified modular content item in specified rich text element according to provided template.